What do you need to know about company tax?

 For companies with aggregated annual turnover below $20 million:

 - cash refunds from the refundable R&D tax offset will be capped at $4 million per annum.
-Amounts that are in excess of the cap will become a non-refundable tax offset and can be carried forward into future income years
+Amounts that are over the cap will become a non-refundable tax offset and can be carried forward into future income years

 - clinical trials will be excluded from the $4 million cap on cash refunds, to encourage development in this area